 Updated on 28 June 2021: Going fast is what attracts many people to cycling with the feeling of speed being rather addictive.
 But what can we learn from the sprinters of the Tour de France about how to set up your bike for pure speed?

 The easiest way to make yourself faster and bring up those speeds is to get more of yourself out of the wind.
 The most aero bike on the planet is useless if your body is acting like a giant sail.

 The sprinters often have very long and low front end setups that allow them to get their head low when sprinting.
-When Cavendish was sprinting against Kittel, the difference in their style was stark.
+When Cavendish was sprinting against Kittel (above) a few years ago, the difference in their style was stark.
 Cavendish would tuck down low whereas Kittel simply smashed the pedals harder.
-The reason for this is that Cavendish had a far lower peak power than Kittel so had to cheat the wind more than the big German.
+This is because Cavendish had a far lower peak power than Kittel, so had to cheat the wind more than the big German.

 For those of us without the massive peak power of Kittel, the lesson from Cavendish, and more recently Caleb Ewan, is a simple way to increase our sprinting speed.

 This technique requires a lot of practice and please remember to keep looking forward, instead of taking a detailed look at your power numbers.